Skip to main content

 Regulations are adopted by the Fish & Wildlife Commission

-• These Hunting District Boundaries were adopted by the F&W Commission on February 4, 2022, under the authority granted in MCA 87-1-301 and are valid March 1, 2022, through February 29, 2024.
+• These Hunting District Boundaries were adopted by the F&W Commission on December 14, 2023, under the authority granted in MCA 87-1-301 and are valid March 1, 2024, through February 28, 2026.
 The F&W Commission reserves the authority to amend the Hunting District Boundaries herein if deemed necessary for wildlife management purposes.
-Hank Worsech, Director.

 Legal Descriptions